Witnessing Pacific Power

 Their work sees little difference between nuclear waste and deep sea mineral mining in the Pacific Ocean because both are extractive, profit-driven, and pose long-lasting consequences.
 PANG works to build community resilience, fight for remediation and compensation when communities are impacted, and enable Pacific people’s right to self-determination.

 “Indigenous people’s knowledge and practices are known systems, and the oldest form of ocean conservation and governance,” said Tau.
 “Our Indigenous science is legitimate too—and deserves equal recognition in today’s policy spaces.”

 On our final day, we looked up into the soaring palm trees, heard the colorful birds chirping, and felt a tremendous sense of gratitude.
 No matter the setting or the circumstances, pockets of Pacific power are aplenty in Fiji.
 Seeing our partners’ work firsthand was an inspiring experience, and a reminder that regardless of boundaries or borders, all of us need to change the system, together.
 Vinaka Vakalevu Fiji.

-Stay tuned for photo essays on the Namosi community, the frontline monitors program, and much more from the Pacific.
+Learn more in our latest photo essay on the Namosi community, and stay tuned for our photos essay on thire frontline monitors program, and much more from the Pacific.